RottingApple/hands-on/8-fulltext/README.md

   ```
   Q: little friends
   ```
-   - construct a boolean model
+   - construct a vector model
    - rank Q by a vector similarity metric
    - rank Q using TF.IDF